stefi23/ski-with-me/README.md

 ---

-## What info will be needed in the profiles
+## What info will be needed in the profiles?

 - Name
 - Ski / Snowboard / Both